Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 Field parameters include username, password, and type.
 Secrets include a combination of field parameters that vary with user input.
-Secret type is defined by the template for each secret, such as “Bank Account” or “Active Directory Account.”
+Secret type is defined by the template for each secret, such as "Bank Account" or "Active Directory Account."
 The number of field parameters also are defined at the secret template level.

 Password Change Policy